Quantum incommensurate Skyrmion crystals and Commensurate to In-commensurate transitions in cold atoms and materials with spin orbit couplings in a Zeeman field: The Goldstone and Roton mode in the IC-SkX states

-where $ c_{R} ( \beta, H )= -c_R( \pi/2-\beta, H ) $, so $ c_R > 0 $ when $ \beta < \pi/4 $, $ c_R < 0 $ when $ \beta > \pi/4 $ and $ c_R = 0 $ when $ \beta = \pi/4 $ recovering Eqn.M12.
+where $ c_{R} ( \beta, H )= -c_R( \pi/2-\beta, H ) $, so $ c_R > 0 $ when $ \beta < \pi/4 $, $ c_R < 0 $ when $ \beta > \pi/4 $ and $ c_R = 0 $ when $ \beta = \pi/4 $ recovering Eqn.M11.

-Compared with Eqn.M7 and M8, we find the Goldstone mode and the Roton mode take similar forms as those in the canted phase.
-At a fixed $ h $ in Fig.\ref{minima}, we find that as $ h \rightarrow h^{+}_{L} $ ( or $ h \rightarrow h^{-}_{R} $ ) , $ v_{G,y}- c_G \rightarrow 0 $ ( or $ v_{G,y}+ c_G \rightarrow 0 $ ), it is a bosonic Lifshitz transition with the anisotropic dynamic exponent $ z_x=1, z_y=3 $.
+Compared with Eqn.M6 and M7, we find the Goldstone mode and the Roton mode take similar forms as those in the canted phase.
+At a fixed $ h $ in Fig.2 ( for fixed $ h=1 $, see Fig.5a ), we find that as $ h \rightarrow h^{+}_{L} $ ( or $ h \rightarrow h^{-}_{R} $ ) , $ v_{G,y}- c_G \rightarrow 0 $ ( or $ v_{G,y}+ c_G \rightarrow 0 $ ), it is a bosonic Lifshitz transition with the anisotropic dynamic exponent $ z_x=1, z_y=3 $.
 This picture is completely consistent as that achieved from the canted phase to the IC-SkX.
-These facts suggest some sort of duality between the cant phase and the IC-SkX phase on the two side of $ h_L $ in Fig.M1.
+These facts suggest some sort of duality between the cant phase and the IC-SkX phase on the two side of $ h_L $ in Fig.1.